 Depth | Typically found in shallow waters (less than 10 m or 33 ft), but sometimes as low as 1 m (3.3 ft).Though they are rarely found beyond 100 m (330 ft), one sawfish was recorded at 175 m (575 ft). |

-Temperature Tolerance | Dwarf and largetooth sawfish live between 24 to 32°C (75 to 90°F), while green and smalltooth varieties occupy waters as low as 16 to 18°C (61 to 64°F). |
+Temperature Tolerance | Dwarf and largetooth sawfish live between 24 to 32°C (75 to 90°F), while green and smalltooth sawfish occupy waters as low as 16 to 18°C (61 to 64°F). |

 Substrate Type | Commonly found in seagrass beds and muddy or sandy bottoms, but also in rocks and coral reefs. |

+They primarily consume small fish and invertebrates, like mollusks and crustaceans.
 In captivity, these fish are fed about 1 to 4% of their total body weight.

 Sawfish use the ampullae of Lorenzini on their rostrum to detect prey by sensing underwater movements and electrical signals.
 They can sense prey from a distance of about 40 cm (16 in).